-March 20, 2011 is the 5th annual National Native HIV/AIDS Awareness Day, an opportunity for communities, health providers and government agencies to raise awareness about the impact of HIV in American Indian, Alaska Native and Native Hawaiian communities.
+March 20, 2012 is the 6th annual National Native HIV/AIDS Awareness Day.
+As always a great opportunity for communities, health providers and government agencies to raise awareness about the impact of HIV in American Indian, Alaska Native and Native Hawaiian communities.
 On this day, diverse Native people across the US and Pacific-so often ignored in the larger US landscape-call for standardized HIV data reporting and more culturally competent HIV service providers to address the epidemic in Native communities.